 2 teaspoons of coconut butter (almost liquid at room temperature)

-2 teaspoons of peanut butter (use honey or extra coconut if allergic)
+2 teaspoons of smooth natural peanut butter (without xylitol) – use honey or extra coconut if allergic to peanuts.

 Add all the ingredients in a bowl and squish together with your hand or a wooden spoon until thoroughly mixed.

 Then roll small amounts in hands into balls and flatten slightly.

 Place flattened balls on a plate and refrigerate for at least one hour.

 Remove from fridge (they should be firm almost crunchy).

 Decorate if desired.
 We like to do treats that look like dog faces for our Dog Licks Recipe Series so we added a kibble nose and eyes to one.